-71 UK Coroner's and Justice Act 2009, §§ 19(2), 24
+&lt;sup>71 UK Coroner's and Justice Act 2009, §§ 19(2), 24

-72 Code of the District of Colombia, Title 5, Chapter 14, §5-1403 a.
-Is there committed funding and/or other resources (e.g. staff, facilities, equipment) for the MLDI authority under the legal framework?
-If yes, describe the funding and other resources.
+&lt;sup>72 Code of the District of Colombia, Title 5, Chapter 14, §5-1403

+Citation:

+Comments:

 b.
 Which entities are responsible for this funding and/or other resources?

 Citations:

+Comments:

 19. Training

 Good Practice: All staff within the MDLI authority - including medical examiners, coroners, forensic pathologists, other forensic specialists, and medicolegal death investigators - must be trained and periodically retrained in their specific area of practice and the relevant technical skills and methods necessary to conduct a quality medicolegal death investigation.
 To this end, continuing medical education courses in forensic pathology and other areas of forensics should be required, or at a minimum available, to medical professionals in the MLDI system; and continuing education courses on investigation techniques and forensics should be available to medicolegal death investigators.

 To improve the quality of cause of death of information, medical examiners and forensic pathologists must also be trained in medical certification of cause of death and correct completion of the WHO MCCD standard form.
-To this end, medical certification of cause of death should be included in mandatory curricula for all medical students and in post-graduate medical education and professional in-service trainings.73 In addition, well-trained coders applying ICD coding rules and principles are essential to the production of high-quality mortality data.
-Therefore, it is recommended that a dedicated ICD-coder cadre be created, funded, and adequately trained and re-trained.74
+To this end, medical certification of cause of death should be included in mandatory curricula for all medical students and in post-graduate medical education and professional in-service trainings.
+In addition, well-trained coders applying ICD coding rules and principles are essential to the production of high-quality mortality data.
+Therefore, it is recommended that a dedicated ICD-coder cadre be created, funded, and adequately trained and re-trained.

 Guidance: Answer the questions below regarding education and training of medical students, physicians, forensic pathologists and other forensic specialists, and coders.
 Note that requirements related to training for medical students are likely to be contained in the rules related to the curricula of medical schools.
 Requirements related to post-graduate continuing medical education requirements might be found in the rules of the country's medical association or other professional associations that accredits and licenses medical or forensic professionals).
 In the comment section, describe whether the law aligns with best practice and note any recommendations for regulatory reform.

+a.
+Describe the legal framework related to continuing medical education for medical examiners, forensic pathologists and other forensic medical professionals in the MLDI system.
+Indicate whether continuing medical education is required for licensure, optional, or available.

+Citation:

+Comment:

-73 World Health Organization, Strengthening Civil Registration and Vital Statistics for Births, Deaths, and Causes of Death, Resource Kit, 2012, Module 4.
+&lt;sup>73 World Health Organization, Strengthening Civil Registration and Vital Statistics for Births, Deaths, and Causes of Death, Resource Kit, 2012, Module 4.

-74 World Health Organization, Strengthening Civil Registration and Vital Statistics for Births, Deaths, and Causes of Death, Resource Kit, 2012, Modules 4, 5.
+&lt;sup>74 World Health Organization, Strengthening Civil Registration and Vital Statistics for Births, Deaths, and Causes of Death, Resource Kit, 2012, Modules 4, 5.